Casa do Amarelindo

-Superbly located in Pelourinho, the historic centre of Salvador, this charming hotel occupies a fully restored 19th century building.
+Superbly located in Pelourinho, the historic center of Salvador, this charming hotel occupies a fully restored 19th century building.
 Furnished to high specifications, with flat screen televisions and wood floors, it has the added advantage of sound insulation for both windows and doors which shuts out the noise from the lively cobbled street below.
 The hotel offers 10 rooms, with decoration inspired by the Bahian colonial culture with a touch of African influence.

-Boasting a mini fitness centre and solarium, a small swimming pool and rooftop bar with breathtaking views over the Bay of Todos os Santos, a restaurant that spills onto the patio, wonderful 'home style' cooking using local ingredients and a bar stocked with local premium brand cachaças, you are well placed to relax and enjoy the experience that is Salvador.
+Boasting a mini fitness center and solarium, a small swimming pool and rooftop bar with breathtaking views over the Bay of Todos os Santos, a restaurant that spills onto the patio, wonderful 'home style' cooking using local ingredients and a bar stocked with local premium brand cachaças, you are well placed to relax and enjoy the experience that is Salvador.

 Speak to someone

 Photos of Casa do Amarelindo

 Where possible, we like to offer a range of accommodation for each stop of your trip, chosen by our specialists as some of their favorite places to stay.
 To help you make the right choice, we give each property a rating based on its facilities and service, but we also look for hotels with distinct character or a location that can’t be bettered.